tw3/event-crud-cms/backend/README.md

 ## Database Support ##

 This application uses [Sequelize](http://docs.sequelizejs.com/en/v3/) which is an ORM that supports several databases incuding PostgreSQL, MySQL, MariaDB, SQLite and MSSQL.
-This application is configured to work with PostgreSQL but this can easily be changed by updating the SQL connection string found in src/models/index.js:
+This application is configured to work with PostgreSQL this can easily be changed by updating the SQL connection string found in src/models/index.js:

     ````javascript
     const sequelize = new Sequelize('postgres://postgres:password@localhost:5432/event_db');